symfony/symfony-docs/book/doctrine/model.rst

    represents a programming technique of converting data between incompatible type systems.
 Say we have a ``Post``, which is stored as a set of columns in a database, but represented by an instance of class ``Post`` in your application.
-The process of transforming the from the database table into an object is called *object relation mapping*.
+The process of transforming the database table into an object is called *object relation mapping*.
-   We will also see that this term is slightly outdated as it is used in dealing with relational database management systems.
+   We will also see that this term is slightly outdated, as it is used in dealing with relational database management systems.
 Nowadays there are tons of non-relational data storage mechanism available.
-One such mechanism is the *document oriented database* (e.g. MongoDB), for which we invented a new term "ODM" or "Object Document Mapping".
+One such mechanism is the *document oriented database* (e.g. MongoDB), which uses a new term, "Object Document Mapping" or "ODM".

 Going forward, you'll learn about the `Doctrine2 ORM`_ and Doctrine2 `MongoDB ODM`_ (which serves as an ODM for MongoDB_ - a popular document